 The Kremlin has completely lost interest in its troops further north such as the 54th Rifle Division, which has been surrounded by Finnish 9th Division.
 Essentially, the divisions that began the war have been written off as losers that are now on their own.
 The war has become a battle of attrition which the Soviets know they cannot lose.

 European Air Operations: Strong Luftwaffe raids along the British coast continue.
-A Heinkel He 111 is short down near the Northumbrian coast by RAF fighters.
+A Heinkel He shots short down near the Northumbrian coast by RAF fighters.
 The Heinkels attack shipping in the Great Yarmouth roadstead.
 Operations on both sides are hampered by poor visibility.

 This time, however, Heidel has pressed his luck too far.
 British destroyers HMS Valmy, HMS Whitshed and French destroyers Valmy and Guépard, along with a Sunderland Short flying boat from No. 228 Squadron attack the U-boat.
 They damage the U-boat, and it surfaces long enough to allow its crew to escape.
 Kpt.
 Heidel, an aggressive (too aggressive) commander, goes down with the ship (perhaps while scuttling it personally), but everyone else, 41 of his crew, survives.